minprog/cs50x-1718-1819/problems/cards/lab/README.md

     class ClassName(object):

-This includes the keyword `class`, the name of your class, as well as the parent class, which is usually `object`.
+First the `class` keyword, then the name of your class, and finally the parent class, which is usually `object`.
 {% endspoiler %}

-The class is not complete yet, so let's do that next.
+But a class declaration is not complete without a body, so let's do that next.

 {% next %}

+## Card: the class body

+Because `Card` is a data class, there are only two methods that are really needed to make it useful:

+- `__init__` to set values when creating one specific object of type `Card`
+- `__str__` to provide an easily readable description of the `Card` object

+First, write an initializer that takes `suit` and `value` parameters and initializes fields with the same name.

+{% spoiler "Syntax Help" %}
+Use the following syntax:

+    def __init__(self, field1, ...):
+        self.field1 = field1

+You can choose for which fields a value has to be provided to initialize an object.
+These should be named in the parameter list of the `__init__` method.
+In the method body, set the corresponding properties via `self`.
+Note that `__init__` doesn't `return` anything!
+It just sets properties.
+{% endspoiler %}

+Second, write a `__str__` method.
+It doesn't take any parameters other than `self` and should return a string that properly describes the object.
+In this case, the returned string might look like this:

+    Ace of spades

+Where `Ace` and `spades` should be replaced by the values from `self.suit` and `self.value`.

+{% next "Next: Testing" %}

+## Card: testing

 A Card is represented by its suit and value, as can be seen from the `__init__`, these values can be anything however.
 So a deck of apples and strawberries could also be made using this same Card class.
 Our Deck uses the traditional suits (Hearts, Diamonds, Clubs and Spades) and values (Ace through King).